liuyc18/CS5340/lab2/part1/readme.md

 We will evaluate your score for this task based on code and results (small numerical differences will not be much of an issue as long as your code is corect).

-Alternatively, to run for all test cases, you can run `predict_all_cases.sh`.
+Alternatively, to run for all test cases, you can run `run_main.sh`.

 ### Questions: